General information & Waivers

 Swimmers will need to show initiative in book and seeking lodging and roommates – with some assistance from the CDW organizers.
 Swimmers should bring their own individual swim feed powders/gels with them for the duration of CDW.

 Parking is very hard near Sandycove Island, so priority given to cars with 4 swimmers.
-Cars with fewer need to park 0.6 km way and swimmers walk in/out (you can store clothes in nearer cars).
+Cars with fewer 1 or 2 only SHOULD park 0.6 km way and swimmers walk in/out (you can store clothes in nearer cars).

 You will be public: your name will be on a public swimmer’s list, many taking pictures/videos for posting to social media and if you earn a place on the CDW towel – we don’t ask permission to add.

-Registration is not transferable and can NOT be delayed a year of more), and no refunds are given.
-If you want to save the ACTIVE (registration site) fees – ask and we’ll supply USA, Britain or Ireland bank account details.
-There will be a short window (about 2 weeks) to book a place after invitation – so act quickly if you are 100% sure.
+Registration is not transferable and can NOT be delayed a year of more), and NO REFUNDS are given.
+If you want to save the ACTIVE (registration site) fees – ask and we’ll supply USA, Britain or Ireland bank account details, paypal, Revolut, etc. There will be a 2 week window after invitation to book a place (and hold the rate – which increases steadily over time) after invitation – so act quickly if you are 100% sure.

 One final note about conditions/event cancellations.
-Cork has a pretty mild climate and July is not typically a “stormy” month.
-In the past 10 years we have had three cases of a couple of Portuguese Man of War spotted – all with September/October storms, one “sewer break” which caused the nearby Dock Beach to close, a few days where massive rainfall brought some agriculture run-off into the sea impacting water quality, a few foggy days and yes even a few days that I hesitated to swim around the island due to rough seas.
-We only missed one CDW in 13 years (COVID in 2020).
+Cork has a pretty mild climate and June is not typically a “stormy” month.
+In the past 20 years we have had three cases of a couple of Portuguese Man of War spotted – all with September/October storms, one “sewer break” which caused the nearby Dock Beach to close, a few days where massive rainfall brought some agriculture run-off into the sea impacting water quality, a few foggy days and yes even a few days that I hesitated to swim around the island due to rough seas.
+We only missed one CDW in 14 years (COVID in 2020).
 We did move a swim about 6 times during the last years to more protected waters.
-In 2 years it was too warm for the 6 hour qualifier to meet the 16C English Channel requirement.
-In 2023 – we’ll try and negotiate an 8 hour qualifier with CSA and CS&PF if it is too warm.
+In 2 years it was too warm for the 6 hour qualifier to meet the 16C English Channel requirement and 1 year too rough.

-We will hold off booking the last 5% of the places until April-June 2023 for swimmers with big goals and poor advance planning.
+We will hold off booking the last 5% of the places until April-June 2025 for swimmers with big goals and poor advance planning….as they also help fund lots of food/gear.

 We have not offered the “total brain/body – torture swim” for the past few years.
-It just required too many boats and will other boat traffic – was too hard to police.
+It just required too many boats and will other boat traffic – was too hard to police/keep safe.

 Directions & Maps